Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Introduction

 Recent advances in neural networks, particularly through the development of ICNNs \cite{ICCN}, have enabled architectures that enforce convexity in energy density functions, a key requirement for accurate material modelling.
-For example, \cite{Faisal, Faisal1} use ANNs to learn constitutive laws from stress-strain data, while preserving fundamental principles of solid mechanics through ICNNs that ensure material stability.
-Similarly, \cite{klein2022} and \cite{Klein} propose machine learning based constitutive models for finite deformation and electro-mechanically coupled behaviour respectively, using ICNNs to enforce hyperelasticity, anisotropy and polyconvexity.
+For example, \cite{Faisal, Faisal1} use ANNs to learn constitutive laws from stress--strain data, while preserving fundamental principles of solid mechanics through ICNNs that ensure material stability.
+It should be emphasised that in these two works the ANNs are convex with respect to the strain tensor \(E=\frac{1}{2}(F^TF - \mathbb{I})\) instead of the deformation gradient $F$.
+These models are thus not guaranteed to be polyconvex and are therefore not elliptic for all states.
+In addition, \cite{klein2022} and \cite{Klein} propose machine-learning-based constitutive models for finite deformation and electro-mechanically coupled behaviour respectively, using ICNNs to enforce hyperelasticity, anisotropy and polyconvexity.
 In \cite{Linden}, a neural network-based hyperelastic constitutive model is introduced that inherently satisfies standard constitutive conditions using ICNNs, while \cite{Vijayakumaran} designs multi-scale heterogeneous structures with spatially varying microstructures by incorporating physical principles such as polyconvexity, objectivity and thermodynamic consistency.
-More recently, \cite{geuken2025} introduced convex signed singular value neural networks (CSSV-NN) for isotropic hyperelastic energy formulations, enabling the prediction of polyconvex hulls.
-Unlike \cite{geuken2025}, which learns polyconvex hulls directly from the function, our approach aims to learn polyconvex envelopes, potentially parameter-dependent, from reference envelopes obtained either analytically or via established algorithms.
-Other work has also explored ANNs for modelling the behaviour of mechanically sound materials without using ICNNs \cite{Linka, Fernandez, Vahidullah, Vahidullah2, chen2022}.